FRC5708/FRC-2026-RobotCode/README.md

 # To Do

 * Figure out preliminary driver controls and commands.
 The temporary/test controls are not for competition!
-* PID closed-loop control of shooter (TalonFXS)
+* Auto adjust shoot speed and hood position based on distance to HUB
-* PID closed-loop control of stage (SparkMax)
+* Configure pathplanner and verify with a simple movement auto path
-* Calibrate shooting based on distance to HUB -- lots and lots of test shots and data collection
+* PID closed-loop control of stage (SparkMax) (temporary open-loop working as-is isn't that bad)
 * Detect indexing jam (fuel jammed against stage stalls indexer)
-* Configure pathplanner and verify with a simple movement auto path
+* Climb (teleop and auton have very different challenges)

 # Driver Controls